SENDCo: Mrs A Duda and Mrs C Hingston

 - provision of specialist equipment according to need.

-The expertise and training of staff to support children with SEN, including how specialist expertise will be secured
+The expertise and training of staff to support children with SEND, including how specialist expertise will be secured

-The school recognises the importance of continuing professional development for all teaching and support staff to ensure the progress of all pupils, including those with SEN. In-class provision and support are deployed effectively to ensure that learning is differentiated appropriately and that progress is maximised.
+The school recognises the importance of continuing professional development for all teaching and support staff to ensure the progress of all pupils, including those with SEND.
+SENDCos deliver training for both teachers and LSAs on a regular basis to ensure that staff are informed on a range of SEN teaching strategies that can be implemented in the classroom.
+Milton Mount Primary School has received specialist whole-school training in Trauma-aware practice.
+In-class provision and support is deployed effectively to ensure that learning is differentiated appropriately and that progress is maximised.

 For some learners we may want to seek advice from specialist teams.
 We have access to services universally provided by West Sussex County Council, which are described on the Local Offer website.

-As a school, we also employ Learning Support Assistants who deliver some of the interventions as co-ordinated by our SENCO and Class Teachers.
+As a school, we also employ Learning Support Assistants who deliver some of the interventions as co-ordinated by our SENDCo and Class Teachers.

-Parents/carers are given copies of any specialist assessment reports and can discuss them with the SENCO.
+Parents/carers are given copies of any specialist assessment reports and can discuss them with the SENDCo.

-How children with SEN are enabled to engage in activities available with children in the school who do not have SEN
+How children with SEND are enabled to engage in activities available with children in the school who do not have SEND

 All learners should have the same opportunity to access extra-curricular activities and School activities including residential visits.
 Access to after school clubs is provided as of right and individual support is organised where required.
 It is a requirement that any independent provider of after-school clubs must cater for pupils with SEND.
 School trips are accompanied by a high ratio of adults to children and more individualised support is arranged where necessary.
 A risk assessment is carried out prior to any off site activity.